What We Do

 Orfund has been supporting the Molima Family Home since 2000 when the first five children were admitted.
 Since then we have helped Molima to expand its facilities.

-There are currently 25 children aged between 7 and 18 being looked after there.
-Of these, 12 are girls and 13 are boys.
+There are currently 24 children aged between 7 and 18 being supported .
+Of these, 14 are girls and 10 are boys.
 They all attend local primary or secondary schools in Dedza.
-Two other older girls are back temporarily in their respective villages but being encouraged to return to secondary schooling.
+One other older girl is back in her respective village but being encouraged to return to secondary schooling.

 We’re also supporting 1 former resident with his accommodation, course fees and expenses for a journalism course in Lilongwe, the capital of Malawi.

-Malawi is a land-locked country in south east Africa.
-It is the sixth poorest country in the world and it’s been having a very tough time in the last couple of years.
+Malawi is a relatively small land-locked country in south east Africa.
+It is generally a peaceful country with stable government.
+Despite recent improvements in its economy it is still the sixth poorest country in the world.

 Orfund may be a small charity but we believe we can have a great impact particularly by working in partnership with other organisations which have similar values and objectives as us.